dirtsimple/php-server/README.md

 * `STATIC_EXPIRES` -- expiration time to use for static files; if not set, use nginx defaults
 * `VIRTUALBOX_DEV` -- boolean: disables the `sendfile` option (use this when doing development with Docker Toolbox or boot2docker with a volume synced to OS X or Windows)

+#### Backward-Compatibility Settings

-If you want extreme backward compatibility with the default settings of `ngineered/nginx-php-fpm`, you can use the following settings:
+If you want extreme backward compatibility with the default settings of `richarvey/nginx-php-fpm`, you can use the following settings:

-* `NGD_404=true` (use the ngineered-branded 404 handler from `ngineered/nginx-php-fpm` instead of nginx's default 404 handling)
+* `NGD_404=true` (use the ngineered-branded 404 handler from `richarvey/nginx-php-fpm` instead of nginx's default 404 handling)
 * `NGINX_IPV6=true`
 * `STATIC_EXPIRES=5d`
 * `VIRTUALBOX_DEV=true` (not really needed unless you're actually using virtualbox)
 * `NGINX_READABLE=.` and `NGINX_WRITABLE=.`, to make the entire codebase readable and writable by nginx+php
-* `NGINX_WORKERS=5` (this is unnecessarily high for most apps, but that's how ngineered sets it)
+* `NGINX_WORKERS=auto`
+* `PHP_LOG_ERRORS=false`

+The following features of `richarvey/nginx-php-fpm` are not directly supported by this image, and must be configured in a different way:

+* `APPLICATION_ENV=development` -- set `COMPOSER_OPTIONS` to an empty string instead to disable the `--no-dev` flag
+* `SKIP_CHOWN` -- this image doesn't chown the code tree by default, but it *does* chgrp the code tree to the nginx user and set everything group readable, unless you explicitly set a different `NGINX_READABLE` value.
+So the equivalent to `SKIP_CHOWN` would be to explicitly set `NGINX_READABLE` to empty, and not set values for any of the other permission variables (described under [File Permissions](#file-permissions) below).
+* `PHP_ERRORS_STDERR` -- this image always directs the PHP error log to stderr, and logs errors by default.
+To disable error output, set `PHP_LOG_ERRORS=false`.

 #### PHP Front Controllers and `PATH_INFO`